dustinpfister/test_threejs/views/forpost/threejs-dae-collada-loader/README.md

 So far I have to say that I like the DAE standard because of its plain text format that allows for me to just look at, and if need be edit, the state of the file with a text editor if need be.
 When it comes to using software to create and edit models so far I tend to just like using blender and the DAE file format works great when it comes to exporting from blender.

+## Alternative Options

+Although The DAE format is a great option as it seems to be a fairly universal format, there are a lot of things to say about the various alternatives.
+For one thing I do tend to like to use the buffer geometry format, as that is an option that I can use with the core threejs library alone.
+Also although I tend to like plain text formats, I should at some point look into at least some of the binary file formats that there are to work with.